b3ll/Motion/README.md

 basicAnimation.start()
 ```

+**Note**: All of these animations are to run and be interfaced with on the **main thread only**.
+There is no support for threading of any kind.

+# Motion vs. Core Animation

+Motion is not designed to be a general-purpose replacement for Core Animation.
+Core Animation animations are run in a special way, in another process, outside of your app and are designed to be smooth even when the main thread is being heavily used.
+Motion on the other head is all run in-process (like a game engine), and using it liberally without considering heavy stack traces, will result in poor performance and dropped frames.
+Motion itself is not slow (in fact it's really [fast](#performance)!), but calling methods to change view / layer properties or change layout at 60+ fps can be really taxing if not done carefully.

+**tl;dr**: Treat Motion animations as you would a `UIScrollView` (since scrolling animations behave the same way).
+If you have too much going on in your `UIScrollView` it'll lag when it scrolls; the same applies to Motion.

+Some key tips:

+- Measure text / layout asychronously, and then commit those changes back to the main thread whenever possible.
+- Layout a view controller fully before presenting (rather than during presenting) using `setNeedsDisplay()` and `layoutIfNeeded()`.
+- Avoid expensive operations during gestures / handing off from gestures.
+- If you can't optimize things any further, using [`CAKeyframeAnimationEmittable`](#cakeyframeanimationemittable) will help, and that's outlined later in this guide.

 # Interruptibility

+Motion is designed out of the box to make interruptible animations much easier.
 Interruptibility is when you have the ability to interrupt an animation in flight so you can stop, change, or restart it.
 Normally, with `UIView` block-based animations, or Core Animation based animations, this is really difficult to do (need to cancel the animation, figure out its current state on screen, apply that, etc.). `UIViewPropertyAnimator` works okay for this, but it relies heavily on "scrubbing" animations, which when working with physically-based animations (i.e. springs), that doesn't really make a lot of sense, since the physics are what generate the animation dynamically (vs. some predefined easing curve you can scrub).

-Motion supports interruptible animations out of the box, which makes gesturally-driven interactions trivial.
+Motion makes things like this easy, so you have to worry less about syncing up animation state with gestures, and focus more about the interactions themselves.

 Here's an example of how a drag to a spring animation and then catching and redirecting that animation could look like: